 In my younger years I lived in a middle class white neighborhood and my life looked very similar to my peers in many ways.
 But at home my parents also taught us about our cultural roots (Japanese, Filipino, and Native American), traditions, foods and customs.

-I felt at an early age that I didn’t quite fit one particular mold, I again had that feeling of being in the undefinable middle.
+I felt at an early age that I didn’t quite fit one particular mold, and had that feeling of being in the undefinable middle.

 I struggled a lot as a kid of wondering where I belonged.

-But I did find a place of belonging and that was in creativity, music, and art.
-There I could get lost in time and I felt myself and a sense of coming home .
+For me I found a place of belonging in creativity, music, art and nature.
+There I could get lost in time and I felt a true belonging.

 Creativity became the threadline I have traced back in my life as a staple of my day to day.
 For me creativity is simply my way of living, it is the place I find the most ease.